Medical law: Administrative law

 Health professional's fitness to practise is regulated by medical licensing.
 If concerns are raised regarding a health professional the licensing body may choose to suspend or reject their license.

 Education to work in medical law

-A career in Medical Law usually requires a bachelor's degree in bioethics, government, healthcare management or policy, public or global health, or history.
-Prospective medical lawyers must take the LSAT to apply and gain admission to Law School to obtain their Juris Doctor Degree.
-Finally, to further their education or obtain a higher position, Medical Lawyers may earn a Masters of Law Degree and/or a PhD in Healthcare Law or Global Law.
+A career in Medical Law usually requires a bachelor's degree in bioethics, government, healthcare management or policy, public or global health, or (outside the US) law.